Bernd Brillat

 Bernd Brillat (born 16 March 1951) is a German former footballer.
 Brillat played for BFC Dynamo in the DDR-Oberliga between 1970 and 1982.
-He became East German champion four times with BFC Dynamo and appeared in several international matches for BFC Dynamo.
+He became East German champion four times with BFC Dynamo and appeared in several international matches for the club.

 Playing career

 Early years

 Brillat played for the youth teams of sports community SG Berolina Straulau in East Berlin.
 He was then allowed to join the youth department of football club BFC Dynamo in 1966.
-Brillat became East German Youth Champion (de) with the youth team of BFC Dynamo in the 1966–67 season under coach Herbert Schoen, after defeating SG Dynamo Eisleben 2–0 in the replay on the final on 15 July 1967.
+Brillat became East German Youth Champion (de) with the youth team of BFC Dynamo in the 1966–67 season under coach Herbert Schoen, after defeating SG Dynamo Eisleben 2–0 in the replay of the final on 15 July 1967.
 Among his teammates in the youth team were future DDR-Oberliga players Frank Terletzki, Wolfgang Filohn, Rainer Rohde and Gerald Schwierske.

 Senior career

 Brillat joined the reserve team of BFC Dynamo in 1969.
 BFC Dynamo II played in the second tier DDR-Liga at the time.
 Brillat won the DDR-Liga Staffel B with BFC Dynamo II in the 1971–72 season.
-He would play a total 80 matches with BFC Dynamo II in the DDR-Liga during his career.
+He would play a total of 80 matches with BFC Dynamo II in the DDR-Liga during his career.